arekon7/AutomationApiTask/README.md

 * Measurement units validation

-These areas were chosen to cover because this is main functionality of current API.
+These areas were chosen to cover because this is main basic functionality of current API.
 Some tests (test data) are intentionally designed to fail.